ryantbrown/reaktion.js/readme.md

 ### CSS

 Reaktion JS comes with a CSS file (`css/reaktion.css`) that contains the basic styling for the menu.
 This file is compiled from the LESS file (`less/reaktion.less`) that is also included.
 You are free to use either one but the LESS file contains a few varibales that make it easier to customize quickly.
-For more details on how to style Reaktion JS for your needs please see the [documentation](http://reaktionjs.com/docs).

 #### LESS

 The CSS file for Reaktion JS is compiled directly from the LESS file in (`less/reaktion.less`).
 If you are familar with LESS then I recommend you use this file to style the plugin.
 It sets

 #### Font Awesome